 A great tool that most DSLR cameras have for checking exposure is a histogram.
 It is nothing more than your exposure shown as a graph, but many photographers do not understand how to use it.

 Your aim on the graph is to not “clip” off the falling slope line on the right and left side of the graph.
 Each slope line at the ends of the graph should meet the left and right bottom corner of the graph at the horizontal line.
 If either slope is cut off part way up either vertical line, then you have clipping and are losing exposure data.
 If your clipping is on the left side, then add exposure.
 If clipping occurs on the right side, remove exposure.
 Keep adjusting until the clipping is gone.

-Blurriness is caused by one of two things – improper focusing or using too slow a shutter speed.
-If the whole scene is blurry, then the culprit was camera shake meaning you tried to handhold the camera using too slow of a shutter speed.
+Blurriness is caused by one of two things: improper focusing or too slow a shutter speed.
+If the whole scene is blurry, then the culprit was camera shake, meaning you tried to handhold the camera using too slow of a shutter speed.
 Correct this next time by either mounting your camera on a tripod or shooting at a faster shutter speed.

 If your subject is blurry, but there are parts of the scene in focus, then your point of focus was not on your subject.
 This can easily happen when using the Rule of Thirds.
 You have your subject off to the side, but your camera takes the point of focus from the middle of your scene.

 To remedy this, put your subject in the middle of your viewfinder and press your shutter button half-way down.
 With your shutter button still halfway down, swing the camera putting your subject back in the proper position.
-Now press the shutter button all the way taking the picture.
+Now press the shutter button all the way to take the picture.

 Many DSLRs have multiple focus points.
 In this case, select the focus point on the side where your subject is located.
 Move the camera until the focus point is on your subject.
 Now press the shutter button.